 One of the key features of PROTAC molecules is their ability to degrade proteins that are not targeted by traditional small-molecule inhibitors because they lack an active site.
 This feature makes proteins that accumulate in various neurodegenerative diseases (such as Tau) become potential targets.

-4. Develop other PROTAC modes
+4. Develop innovative PROTAC modes

 In addition to PROTAC, various novel protein degradation technologies have been developed, further expanding the range of targets that can be targeted by this technology.
+Innovative PROTAC strategies, including biology-based PROTACs (bioPROTACs) and hybrid PROTACs (Hybrid PROTACs), may further expand the range of targets that PROTACs can target.

 Biopharma PEG, a leading PEG derivatives supplier that has 3000+ PEG linkers in stock to empower your advanced research and drug development.
 We can provide multi-functionalized PEG derivatives as PROTAC linkers.